-The entry level HomeSeer Zee S2 features 16GB of micro SD Flash storage and the larger HomeSeer Controllers have SSD Flash storage which is faster and more reliable - 32GB in the HomeSeer SEL Controllers and a whopping 120GB in the HomeSeer S6 PRO Controller!
+The entry level HomeSeer Pi features 16GB of micro SD Flash storage and the larger HomeSeer Controllers have SSD Flash storage which is faster and more reliable - 64GB in the HomeSeer Plus Controller and a whopping 120GB in the HomeSeer PRO Controller!

-In terms of RAM, the standard HomeSeer Zee S2 and SEL Controllers feature 1GB and 2GB respectively, while the PRO versions have 4GB to support larger Smart Home systems with many devices, Plugins / Apps and scenes.
+In terms of RAM, the HomeSeer Pi Controller features, while the Plus and PRO versions have 4GB to support larger Smart Home systems with many devices, Plugins / Apps and scenes.

 All HomeSeer Controllers have USB support enabling them to be expanded.
 A USB memory stick can be used to provide more storage space for example and the RFX Transceiver can be used to communicate with a huge range of 433MHz-based devices.